openfaas/docs/docs/reference/async.md

 * Concurrency / parallelism - the amount of function invocations processed at any one time.
 * Named queues - by default there is one queue, but additional queues can be added.
 Each named queue can have its own timeout and concurrency.
 * Payload size - the maximum size is configured to be 1MB.
 The limit is defined by NATS, but can be changed.
 Use a database, or S3 bucket for storing large payloads, and pass an identifier to function calls.
-* Retries - retries are available in [OpenFaaS Pro](https://openfaas.com/support/) with an exponential back-off.
+* Retries - asynchronous invocations can be retried automatically when a function returns an error.
+Retries use an exponential back-off algorithm.
+See: [retries](/openfaas-pro/retries).

 The queue-worker uses a single timeout for how long it will spend processing a message, that is called `ack_wait`.
 If your longest function can run for *25 minutes*, then the `ack_wait` should be set to at least `25m`.